-It may sound cliche, but for months I have felt compelled to write this.
+It may sound cliche, but for months I have felt a need to write this.
 Snippets of this story have come to my mind, but I worried that my experience or story is one that has been similarly told.
 I don’t want to sound like a complainer or that my first year into motherhood was harder than anyone else’s, because trust me, I know I had it easy compared to some.

 My story is one I wouldn’t have been able to tell six or even three months ago.
 But I’ve felt a nudging inside me that I need to write down (or rather type up) my story.
 If for no one else, maybe my own daughter needs to read these words someday, and she will know that adversity comes sometimes when we least expect it, and lingers longer than we think we are strong enough for.
 I hope that if anyone else reads this and they have similar experiences they will know that they are not alone.
 They will feel a connection and know that while it may not feel okay right now, it does get better.
 I want to warn that I am going to tell this story how I remember it.
 It won’t be sugar coated and it may not be like the beautiful pictures of motherhood that flood Instagram, Facebook or blogs.
 It will be real, raw, and will tell what I remember really happening.